reverside/basic-assignment/README.md

 # Basic Assignment

 #### Objective:
-Objective of this level, is to ensure that we can deliver a quality solution using a programming language following standard practices.
+Objective of this level, is to ensure that we can deliver a quality solution using a programming language using indutry standard toos and following standard practices.
+At this level, we assume that you know basic programming and you are good at one of the OOPS languages mentioned below.
+So at this level, we will verify that you can apply all your learnings from last 2 levels and you are comfortable with source code management (SCM), build tool and unit testing in your prefered platform.
+At this level if you still don't know about them, then you must learn and get yourself comfortable with them while working with the assignment.

 #### Tools & Technology :